Eric Chester: Scotland and beyond

 Chester moved to Glasgow, Scotland, UK, in the fall of 2009 and stayed until the summer of 2021.
 He was actively involved in the Scottish Peace Network.
 He took part in protests against an arms fair being held in a venue controlled by Glasgow City Council.
-Following the protests, the City Council decided that it would carefully consider whether to permit future arms fairs in their venues.
+Following the protests, the city council decided that it would carefully consider whether to permit future arms fairs in their venues.

-Chester was also active in the Clydeside IWW General Membership Branch and the Spirit of Revolt, an archive for documents produced by Glasgow anarchist and libertarian socialist activists.

-He moved to Chapel Hill, North Carolina, in August 2021.
-He rejoined the Socialist Party USA and is active in the local group.

-Political perspective

-Following the principles and ideas of Eugene V. Debs and Rosa Luxemburg, Chester describes himself as a revolutionary democratic socialist.
-He remains impressed by the example set by the Wobblies in their heyday.
-He advocates uniting the radical and revolutionary movements into an organization that can challenge and transform the global capitalist system.

 Publications and research

 In his research, Chester seeks "to probe beneath the surface", while keeping in mind that "the goals and actions of decision makers, as well as their envoys, are frequently in marked contrast to their public statements."
 His work relies heavily on primary archival sources.

 He has published seven books.
 Two of the first four, Covert Network and The U. S. Intervention in the Dominican Republic, looked at "the connections between U.S. foreign policy and social democrats.” during the Cold War.

 The remaining two books of the first four, Socialists and the Ballot Box and True Mission, looked into U. S. socialist history.
 A specific focus was the need for a socialist politics entirely independent of the two mainstream parties.

 The last three books arose out of a single research project, examining the suppression of dissent during the First World War.
 The books are The Wobblies in Their Heyday, Yours for Industrial Freedom, an IWW anthology, and Free Speech.
 A final forthcoming book in this series will focus on the repression of progressives during this same period.